What is a Dermatofibroma?

 Dermatofibroma, simply known as DF, is a common, harmless & benign growth.
 Dermatofibroma:

 - Tends to develops between the age of 20 to 50

 - Is more common in women than men.

 - Most commonly occurs on the leg.
 However, DF can occur in many different parts of the body.

 DF often persists for years.
 Indeed, DF is commonly seen at a skin check when the typical story is that the person knows they have ‘had it a long time.’

-The cause of Dermatofibroma is not known.
-Doctors traditionally say that DF is a longstanding reaction to an insect bite.
+The story goes that DF is a longstanding reaction to an insect bite.
+The cause of Dermatofibroma is in face unknown.
 The pathology is that of a benign growth consisting of fibrous tissue which is similar tissue to that that found after an inflammatory reaction.

 Dermatofibroma is usually solitary.
 More than 15 dermatofibromas is described as ‘eruptive dermatofibroma’ and occurs in under 1% of cases.
 Causes of eruptive DF include immune-mediated diseases.